 The course of study in the Preparatory School is designed to prepare students for the Freshman Class of the College.
-All the work of the Grammar grades must have been completed before one can be admitted into the First Sub-Freshman Class.
+All the work of the Grammar grades must have been completed and one year in Latin and Algebra before one can be admitted into the First Sub-Freshman Class.